 Please note an important university policy for graduate students is continuous enrollment.
 Graduate students must be enrolled in at least one graduate credit each fall and spring semester unless on an approved leave of absence.
 Enrollment can take place in either A or B session, or both.
 Summer enrollment is not required for continuous enrollment purposes unless a student is admitted for a summer term.
-Students admitted into a summer term must complete a GSC graduate summer course in the term of admission.
+Students admitted into a summer term must complete a GSC graduate summer course in the term of admission or defer to a future term if unable to enroll.
 Future summer enrollment will be optional.